MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/lmax.rst

    estimation will also be reduced if ``lmax`` of the provided response function is less than that calculated as above.

+The *exception* to these rules is the new ``amp2response`` command, which is now called by default in all ``dwi2response`` script algorithms.
+This command converts *amplitudes* on the half-sphere (most likely in the form of raw DWI image intensities) into a *response function* intended for use in spherical deconvolution.
+This command behaves differently for two reasons in combination:

+-  The image data from multiple voxels are combined together in a single fitting procedure, therefore having a much greater number of samples when performing the transformation.

+-  The data are transformed not to the spherical harmonic basis, but directly to the *zonal* spherical harmonic basis (this is the spherical harmonic basis containing only the ``m = 0`` terms).
+This basis requires far less coefficients for any given value of ``lmax``: 2 for ``lmax = 2``, 3 for ``lmax = 4``, 4 for ``lmax = 6``, 5 for ``lmax = 8`` and so on.

+The value of ``lmax`` that can be used in this command is therefore practically unconstrained; though the power in higher harmonic degrees is much smaller than that in lower degrees.
+The command is currently configured to select ``lmax = 10`` by default, regardless of *b*-value;
+interested readers can find the discussion `here <https://github.com/MRtrix3/mrtrix3/pull/786>`__.

 Reduced ``lmax`` in particular subjects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you find that certain subjects within a cohort have a reduced ``lmax`` compared to the rest of the cohort (usually spotted by checking the number of coefficients in the response function), the most likely cause is premature termination of the diffusion sequence during scanning of that subject, resulting in a reduced number of diffusion volumes and therefore a reduced ``lmax`` according to the table above.
+If you find that certain subjects within a cohort have a reduced ``lmax`` compared to the rest of the cohort when using any command relating to spherical harmonics, the most likely cause is premature termination of the diffusion sequence during scanning of those subjects, resulting in a reduced number of diffusion volumes, and therefore a reduced ``lmax`` according to the table above.

 Setting ``lmax`` in different applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^